google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 ![aa64e93e8151b642.png](img/aa64e93e8151b642.png)

-Obviously, this app is not yet doing anything interesting&mdash;so far, it's just a minimal skeleton with a spinner we're using to verify your web server functionality.
+Obviously, this app is not yet doing anything interesting - so far, it's just a minimal skeleton with a spinner we're using to verify your web server functionality.
 We'll add functionality and UI features in subsequent steps.

-## Architect your app shell
+## Architect your App Shell

 ### What is the app shell?

-The app shell is the minimal HTML, CSS, and JavaScript that is required to power the user interface of a progressive web app and is one of the components that ensures reliably good performance.
+The app's shell is the minimal HTML, CSS, and JavaScript that is required to power the user interface of a progressive web app and is one of the components that ensures reliably good performance.
 Its first load should be extremely quick and immediately cached.
 "Cached" means that the shell files are loaded once over the network and then saved to the local device.
 Every subsequent time that the user opens the app, the shell files are loaded from the local device's cache, which results in blazing-fast startup times.

 App shell architecture separates the core application infrastructure and UI from the data.
 All of the UI and infrastructure is cached locally using a service worker so that on subsequent loads, the Progressive Web App only needs to retrieve the necessary data, instead of having to load everything.